stanford-web-security/assign1/src/SOLUTIONS.md

 # 15. The Early Bird Catches the Worm

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 16. Tying Up Loose Ends

 ```
-TODO: Replace this with your solution.
+TODO: Replace this with your attack input.
 ```

 # 17. Take a Page Out of Their Book